 Hi, I’m runner14girl!
-I’m a 20-year-old junior in college, double major in Hispanic Studies and marketing with a concentration in accounting, and Division I cross country and track and field athlete with redshirt-sophomore eligibility.
+I’m a 21-year-old rising senior in college, double major in Hispanic Studies and Marketing, and Division I cross country and track and field athlete.

 I started running in elementary school, boasted mediocre credentials throughout middle and high school, graduated high school in 2015 and walked on to a Division 1 team, and it’s been a whirlwind adventure since then.